savbran/linuxapps/README.md

 ### ~ Personal list of useful linux software ~

 #### Command line
+- [OpenSSH](https://www.openssh.com "OpenSSH") - The premier connectivity tool for remote login with the SSH protocol.
 - [screenfetch](https://github.com/KittyKatt/screenFetch "screenfetch") - Fetches system/theme information in terminal for Linux desktop screenshots.
 - [youtube-dl](https://rg3.github.io/youtube-dl "youtube-dl") - A command-line program to download videos from YouTube.com and a few more sites.